-The Technical University of Munich (TUM) has set up interdisciplinary research centers to bundle expertise across faculties and synergize these insights with the know-how of external cooperation partners.
-Working at the touch points between the natural sciences, engineering and medicine, researchers are discovering new ways of tackling the major challenges facing society as we move forward.
+We have set up interdisciplinary research centers to bundle expertise across our schools and departments and synergize these insights with the know-how of external cooperation partners.
+Working at the touch points between engineering, medicine, the natural and the social sciences researchers are discovering new ways of tackling the major challenges facing society as we move forward.
 The opportunity to work at these interfaces is attracting scientists from around the globe to TUM.

-TUM academics are exploring new fields of research in Integrative Research Centers (IRCs).
+TUM academics are exploring new fields of research in Integrative Research Institutes (IRIs).
 Each center concentrates on a specific research topic and flanks this with excellence in teaching.
-Academics from various TUM faculties join forces with top international researchers in these IRCs.
+Academics from various TUM faculties join forces with top international researchers in these IRIs.

 Corporate Research Centers

 TUM has set up a number of Corporate Research Centers to carry out cutting-edge work in highly specialist areas, from neutron physics to the life sciences.
 These centers answer directly to the Board of Management.
-This means that they are free to carry out their basic research independently of the faculties.
+This means that they are free to carry out their basic research independently of the TUM Schools and Departments.
 They also enter into industry cooperations for application-driven research.